Early Release Of Superannuation for Major Dental

 Can you use Super for dental?
 As an option, you may be eligible for compassionate release of super to pay for necessary medical treatment or medical transport expenses for you or your dependant.
 (Please note that the eligibility of a family member is determined within the definitions provided by the Superannuation Industry (Supervision) Act 1993)

 You may be able to make an application through the Australian Tax Office (ATO) to access your existing funds held in your superannuation fund for your retirement.
 There are very limited circumstances when you can access your superannuation early.
 You may be allowed to withdraw some of your super on compassionate grounds, for unpaid expenses.
 This means that you have no other means of paying for these expenses.
 The amount of super you can withdraw is limited to what you reasonably need to meet the unpaid expense.

 Definitions of Compassionate Grounds by the ATO include, needing money to pay for:

-- Medical treatment and medical transport for you or your dependant (including major dental)
+- Medical treatment, medical expenses, dental expenses and medical transport for you or your dependant (including major dental)

 - Making a payment on a home loan or council rates so you don’t lose your home

 - Modifying your home or vehicle to accommodate your or your dependant’s severe disability